 More Famous Mexican Food:

 - Chicken Soft Tacos with Fresh Tomatillo Salsa

 - Tangy Garlic Lime Shrimp Tacos

 - Pineapple Mint Mojito

 Garlic & Zest is a participant in the Amazon Services LLC Associates Program an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 - 8 small corn tortillas

-- canola oil for frying
+- vegetable or canola oil for frying

 - 1 cup tomatillo salsa verde on this site, plus extra for serving